sdgis-edu-tud/fair-data-publication-groupb/README.md

 Single versions of the dataset.

 ## 3.1 File List

-### 3.1.1 Primary Data
+"UPDATE FILE NAME.gpkg":
-- "(update file name)": Geopackage containing 500m hexagonal grid with all Normalized Data on Biodiversity, Climate Adaptation & Quality of Life metrics
+This file contains Normalized Data on Biodiversity, Climate Adaptation & Quality of Life Along the streams in Poznań

 ## 3.2 Relationship between files:
 The geopackage contains a single spatial layer with all metrics as attributes.